home-assistant/core/README.md

 Optional service data:
   - `entity_id` - only act on specific light.
 Else targets all.
-  - `transition_seconds` - seconds to take to swithc to new state.
+  - `transition_seconds` - seconds to take to switch to new state.
   - `profile` - which light profile to use.
   - `xy_color` - two comma seperated floats that represent the color in XY
   - `rgb_color` - three comma seperated integers that represent the color in RGB